openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 $ pot -h
 ```

-It is not required to install any other dependencies.
+Installation of any other dependencies is not required.
 For more details on the installation steps, see the [Install OpenVINO Development Tools](../../install_guides/installing-model-dev-tools.md).

 ## Interface Changes for Building C/C++ Applications